Why Choose NY Vision Group?

 For Laser Vision Correction procedures, NY Vision Group uses the Wavelight EX 500 laser, the most technologically advanced, FDA approved laser technology available in the United States.
 This technology includes the latest custom corneal treatments that incorporate an infrared eye-tracking system and “Wave-Front” diagnostics to track and treat the smallest of visual errors, high order aberrations.
 The Wavelight EX 500 laser is considered the safest, fastest and most accurate laser available.
 We offer this treatment in the comfort and convenience of NY Vision Group’s own LASIK center in Tribeca.

-For cataract and multifocal procedures, our surgeons utilize the most up-to-date lens technology, such as the Technis or PanOptix multifocal implants, or the astigmatic corrective PanOptix Toric lens, to help patients achieve a broad range of vision.
-Finally, in the office, NY Vision Group utilizes the latest imaging testing technologies available.
+For cataract and multifocal procedures, our surgeons utilize the most up-to-date lens technology, such as the PanOptix or Vivity multifocal implants, or the astigmatic corrective PanOptix Toric lens, to help patients achieve a broad range of vision.
+Finally, for in-office diagnoses, NY Vision Group utilizes the latest imaging testing technologies available.
 For example, to screen for glaucoma, we use the scanning laser polarimetry (GDX), the optical coherence tomography (OCT III), and confocal scanning laser ophthalmoscopy (HRT II) to map the eye’s optic nerve and internal structures.